mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 #### Forwarding conn to the shunt and calling another router

-Instead of intercepting the `%Conn{}` in the endpoint, we could forward it from the application's main router to the `WebhookShunt`, modify it and call a second router who's sole purpose would be to handle the incoming webhooks.
+Instead of intercepting the `%Conn{}` in the endpoint, we could forward it from the application's main router to the `WebhookShunt`, modify it and call a second router whose sole purpose would be to handle the incoming webhooks.

 1. The request hits router which has one path for all webhooks (`"/webhook"`)
 2. `%Conn{}` is forwarded to the `WebhookShunt` which modifies the path based on the request payload